kai-niu/dimstore/README.md

 <img style="float: center;" src="docs/diagrams/nebula_design_diagram.jpg">

 ##### Intro
-The Nebula is built for sharing features in pandas or pyspark dataframe, and it could be extended to any arbitrary dataset format.
-The core idea is to share the feature extraction logic(pipeline) instead of the actual dataset.
-The provider pattern enables the Nebula to work with different backend layers such as object storage, IBM knowledge catalog, etc.
+Nebula is built for sharing features in pandas or pyspark dataframes; it could be extended to any arbitrary dataset format.
+The core idea is to share the feature extraction logic (_pipeline_) instead of the actual dataset.
+The _provider_ pattern enables Nebula to work with different back-end layers such as object storage, IBM knowledge catalog, etc.

 ##### Extend by Providers
-The provider engineering pattern is used to extend the feature store and enable the deployment onto different infrastructures.
-A given function is abstract as a provider, and the Feature Store assumes no dependency on certain implementation. e.g., The feature store can work with multiple providers to persist data, and the specific logics each provider has to persist data is decoupled from the feature store.
-In this design, the feature store can extend itself without much change in its codebase.
+The _provider_ engineering pattern is used to extend the feature store and enable the deployment onto different infrastructures.
+A given function is abstracted as a provider method, and the feature store has no dependency on a specific implementation.
+For example, the feature store can work with multiple providers to persist features, and the specific mechanisms each provider has to persist data are decoupled from the feature store.
+In this design, the feature store can be extended without much change to its codebase.

-##### Organizing by Namespace
+##### Organize by Namespace
-The design of namespace is to help to organize the features into a manageable hierarchy.
-In multiple teams and project environments, the data features produced from different projects become unmanageable quickly.
+The design purpose of supporting namespaces is to help organize the features into a manageable hierarchy.
+In environments with multiple teams and projects, the features produced from different projects become unmanageable quickly.
 The proposed design is to organize the features into different namespaces.
-In each namespace, the features meta attributes such as the "tags", "name" and "comments" can help further filtering the features into a meaningful set.
+In each namespace, the features’ meta-attributes such as "tags", "name", and "comments" can help filter the features further into meaningful sets.

 # Install
 In general, use pip to install the package.
 ```
 pip install DimStore
-# some folk used the name 'nebula' already...
+# some folks used the name 'nebula' already...
 ```
-* Waston Studio Cloud Pak For Data 2.5:
+* Watson Studio Cloud Pak For Data 2.5:

    - Open Jupyter Lab IDE.
    - Open Terminal window.